BurdetteLamar/AboutRuby/core/Hash/template.md

 ### Common Uses

-A Hash can be used to give names to objects:
+You can use a Hash to give names to objects:

 ```ruby
 matz = {:name => 'Matz', :language => 'Ruby' }
 matz # => {:name=>"Matz", :language=>"Ruby"}
 ```

-A Hash can also be used to give names to method arguments:
+You can also use a Hash to give names to method arguments:

 ```ruby
 class Dev